curability4apish/Blocklists/README.md

 * windows

 My DIY list.
+May break basic functionality of Microsoft service.

 For more Windows telemetry blocklists, check out those in RethinkDNS and Hagezi's blocklist.